NathanielYC/Bus-Project/README.md

 # Bus-Exercise
 This project tested our abilities with adding animation to our code, along with icon overlay, and utilizing external sources such as MapBox.
 ## How to Run:
-Clicking the [Add PacMan] button in the top left-hand corner will add a new image of a pacman onto the browsers in a random position.
-Clicking the [Start Game] button will then cause each added pacman to move at a random speed and in a random direction.
+Clicking the [Show stops between MIT and harvard] button in the top left-hand corner will show the course of a city bus traveling from MIT to harvard.
+It will show each individual stop using a MapBox marker.
 ## Future Improvements:
 I plan on updating this project using new techniques that we will learn throughout the course.
 ## License: